 Another great Frida event!

-Live in the Los Angeles area?
-Check out Denise Cortes’ (of Pearmama.com) show July 8th!
-Frida Kahlo: Come Forth as Gold!
+My friend Denise Cortes’ (of Pearmama.com) also hosted a show Frida Kahlo: Come Forth as Gold!

 Follow her feed on Instagram to see that Denise has worked for months on this collection.
 I’m so proud of her for bringing her passion to life, just like Frida!

 Thanks for checking out my post!
-Happy Birthday, Frida!
+Happy Birthday, Frida and the free Frida Kahlo coloring pages!